 Ms. Martinez said the Housing Trust has some complementing programs underway.
-They arebuilding 23 new affordable homes (Arroyo Central) in Tierra Contenta; they have launched an amortizing \$1 million second mortgage program to eliminate PMI from monthly payments; anda \$350,000 annual assistance program for special needs households..
-Financial Literacy and Homebuyer training are offered onsite quarterly to tenants in their four rental developments; and they recycle existing affordable homes to new qualified buyers in land trusts and inclusionary zoning units. (this phrase still doesn't make perfect sense)
+The Housing Trust is building 23 new affordable homes (Arroyo Central) in Tierra Contenta; they have launched an amortizing \$1 million second mortgage program to eliminate PMI from monthly payments; operates a \$350,000 annual assistance program for special needs households; they offer training for renters.
+Financial Literacy and Homebuyer training offered onsite quarterly to tenants in four rental developments; and the Housing Trust has resales by recycling existing affordable homes to new qualified buyers in land trusts, inclusionary zoning units.